 The guiding force behind CCA since its beginnings is Myra Sampson, Ed.D.
 Chief Education Officer of CCA.
 She founded CCA in 1978.
 Sampson earned her BS from Bennett College for Women in Greensboro, North Carolina and the M.Div. from Garrett Evangelical Theological Seminary in Evanston.
 She received her doctorate in educational leadership from Nova University.
 Among her many honors are a 2000 Denali Institute Fellowship from the Steans Family Foundation, a 1999 BP Amoco Fellowship, and the Northeastern Illinois University Chapter of Phi Delta Kappa’s 2004 Educator of the Year Award.
 Chicago’s Expo for Today’s Black Woman honored her as the 2004 Phenomenal Woman in Community Service.
 Upon presenting her with the 1999 Town Hall Education Award from the 7th Congressional District of Illinois, U. S. Congressman Danny K. Davis stated that in the 20 years that he had known Sampson, “she has taken the concept of alternative education and turned it into an art.
 Myra is truly one of the gurus of alternative education.”

-Nahid Zahedi is the Academic Dean.
+Nahid Zahedi is the Principal.
 Zahedi holds a BS in Thermo-Mechanical Engineering and Energy Conversion from the University of Illinois at Chicago and a MS in Mechanical Engineering in Thermal Science from the Illinois Institute of Technology.
 A veteran of CCA since 1997, she is a member of the American Society of Mechanical Engineering and the Society of Women in Engineering.
 Zahedi provides overall leadership for the faculty to ensure the highest of teaching standards.
 She has a Type 09 Certificate in Physics and Mathematics.